 2. Give memories, not things

-Travelling with kids is important, for family togetherness and memories, for kids’ education, for fostering a world view beyond our own backyards.
-Though our family travel has always included our own backyard, as we should learn about our own homes and spaces as much as other peoples.
+Travelling with kids is important, to create a stronger bond, family togetherness and memories.
+It also helps kids’ education to foster a world view beyond their own backyards.
+Our family adventures have always included our own backyard, as we should learn about our own homes and spaces as much as other peoples.
 Travelling together creates great memories and moments that will last a lifetime.
 And don’t forget to keep track of those trips in photo or scrapbooks.

 3. You’re not alone